ImaginationZ/ImaginationZ.github.io/_posts/2014-11-28-reinstall-ubuntu-disk-by-uuid-not-detected-initramfs-boot-failure.md

 After installing the system file along with the bootloader (grub2), the computer reboots, loads the grub2, and then try to boot the linux kernel located in `\boot`.
-However after a short waiting, the bootloader cannot boot up the kernel file and outputs `ALERT! /dev/disk/by-uuid/xxxxxxxxx does not exist.
-Dropping to a shell` .
+However after a short waiting, the bootloader cannot boot up the kernel file and outputs

 ~~~ bash
 ALERT! /dev/disk/by-uuid/xxxxxxxxx does not exist.
 Dropping to a shell